-Located in the Scottish Inner Hebrides, Eigg is a small island with less than 100 inhabitants.
+Located in the Scottish Inner Hebrides, the renewable Isle of Eigg is a small island with less than 100 inhabitants.
 In 2008, the community on the island joined together with the Isle of Eigg Heritage Trust and successfully built a major mains electricity grid, powered by renewable sources.
 Four 6KW wind turbines, solar panels and a network of hydroelectric systems have reduced the reliance on diesel generators.
 The island is now powered by between 75% and 98% renewable resources.

 ‘It’s a nightmare replacing these panels when the wind’s up, but I do love it here and I love Eigg.
 Since the island’s gone green and become less reliant on importing diesel, it’s so peaceful and much quieter on the island’. – Bob